bcgsc/pori_ipr_api/README.md

 * `database` - Defines the DB settings
 * `engine` - The database engine/driver being used
 * `migrate` - Default state for migration settings - Keep to false!
 When true, SequelizeJS attempts to create tables according to the loaded schema
-* `hardMigrate` - When true, SequelizeJS will drop all tables and recreate based on the current loaded models.

 * `postgres` - Settings for Postgres engine
 * `hostname` - Hostname for the database server
 * `port` - Port to connect to the DB on